codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 You may want to uninstall the Codefresh Runner.

+>**NOTE**
->Uninstalling the Codefresh Runner does not affect pipelines.
+Uninstalling the Codefresh Runner does not affect pipelines.
 You continue to see existing pipelines and can create new pipelines.

 * Run: